Updated: Jan 25

-In 2014, which is only a few years ago, it was stated in an article in Canadian Business Magazine, that only 41.1% of small businesses in Canada had a website.
-It is only a little over 50% in 2020.
-What is worse than this, most businesses that have invested in a website are not sure what business results in the way of leads and sales they are receiving from their website.
+In 2014, only a few years ago, it was stated in an article in Canadian Business Magazine that only 41.1% of small businesses in Canada had a website.
+It was only a little over 50% in 2020.
+What is worse than this, most companies that have invested in a website are not sure what business results in the way of leads and sales they are receiving from their website.

 Importance of a Website for Businesses

-With 87% of Canadians having access to the Internet, it is amazing how so many businesses have not gotten on the digital bandwagon when it comes to investing in a website and digital marketing for their business.
-This is one investment that even a struggling business cannot afford not to have.
+With 87% of Canadians having access to the Internet, it is incredible how so many businesses have not gotten on the digital bandwagon when it comes to investing in a website and digital marketing for their business.
+This investment is one that even a struggling business cannot afford to miss out on having.
 The Internet is here to stay, and customers are getting younger, so it is no longer an option to have a website.
-For those businesses that do not have a website, they are going to be left behind and will start to see their business suffer over time.
+Those businesses that do not have a website will be left behind and will start to see their business suffer over Time.

 Making a Decision To Have a Website

-Choosing to make an investment in a website is only the first step in this journey.
+Investing in a website is only the first step in this journey.
 Next is having the right website for your business developed.
-Before you think, I know a cousin that knows HTML, STOP.
-This is your business and a website is not a placeholder on the Internet.
-A website is your storefront on the Internet whether you sell online or not.
-The impression that visitors have when they visit your website will be the one they have about your business.
-If the impression was poor, your business might be discounted without any consideration to the strength of your business and products.
+Before you think, I know a cousin that understands HTML, STOP.
+This is your business, and a website is not a placeholder on the Internet.
+A website is your storefront on the Internet, whether you sell online or not.
+The first impression visitors have when they visit your website will be the one they have about your business.
+If the impression is poor, your business might be discounted without any consideration of the strength of your business and products.